A Dozen Tips for Zoom Mediations

 4. Execute documents electronically.

-Use software such as DocuSign to execute the Agreement to Mediate, including confidentiality agreement.
+Use software such as DocuSign to execute the Agreement to Mediate, including a confidentiality agreement.
 Any non-party participant, such as a non-party family member, claims professional, financial consultant, or structured settlement broker, should also sign assuring confidentiality.

 When the parties agree to a settlement, the mediator should have a standard Settlement Agreement form ready to fill in and circulate to the parties and attorneys for electronic execution.
 Clients can use execute documents without charge through DocuSign. https://www.docusign.com/esignature/sign-documents-free/